Kneelawk/KFractal/docs/fractal-ir-instructions.md

 `PointerIsEqual(Bool result, Pointer(*) left, Pointer(*) right)`

-### PointerIsNotEqual
-Checks to see if the two last pointer arguments do not hold handles to the same data and stores the result in the variable referenced by the first argument.

-`PointerIsNotEqual(Bool result, Pointer(*) left, Pointer(*) right)`

 ## Control-Flow Instructions

+### Branch
+Unconditionally jumps to the basic block referenced by its argument.

+`Branch(blockIndex)`

-### If
+### BranchConditional
-Executes one of two instruction sub-lists based on the boolean value of the first argument.
+Jumps to one of the two BasicBlocks referenced by the two last arguments depending on the boolean value of the first argument.

-`If(Bool condition, [ Instruction* ifTrue ], [ Instruction* ifFalse ])`
+`BranchConditional(Bool condition, trueBlockIndex, falseBlockIndex)`

-### While
+### Phi
-Repeated executes an internal instruction sub-list as long as the boolean value of the first argument is true, re-checking before every iteration.

-`While(Bool condition, [ Instruction* whileTrue ])`
+Merges two or more values declared in different BasicBlocks by selecting one depending on which basic block was executed previously.

+`Phi([ PhiBranch(* value, previousBlockIndex)... ])`